The Best Barbell Exercises for Building Muscle

 - Forearms: forearm curls and extensions.

 Note: not all of these lifts are barbell lifts, but all can be done in a standard barbell home gym.
-For example, goblet squats with a weight plate aren’t a barbell lift, but anybody who has a barbell can do them.
-The same is true with, say, chin-ups, given that most racks include a pull-up bar.
+For example, goblet squats are typically done with dumbbells or kettlebells, but you can do them just as easily with a weight plate.
+Chin-ups aren’t a barbell exercise either, but you can still do them in your squat rack.

-Now, we don’t need to emphasize all of these muscles all of the time.
+You don’t need to emphasize all your muscles all of the time.
 In fact, which muscles you target with isolation lifts is almost entirely a matter of personal preference.
 I actually forgot that calves existed until I saw that they were one of the biggest muscles in our bodies.
 Needless to say, I haven’t been doing any calf raises, ever, in my entire life.
 And even so, I’m not crippled by muscular imbalance.

 The trick is to make sure that for every muscle you’re interested in growing, you include a lift that works that muscle properly.
 So if you want bigger arms, don’t rely on the bench press and chin-ups.
 Those lifts don’t fully engage those muscles or bring them close enough to failure.
 You’ll want to include barbell curls, triceps extensions, forearm curls, and forearm extensions.
 Those are the barbell lifts that work those muscles best.